algolia/algolia-launch-extension/README.md

 - Event Name: Any name to identifies the event.
 - CSS Class Name of the HTML DOM element that contains the dataset.

-*This is a POC and it is not intended to be supported or maintained by Algolia*.
+*This extension is not supported or maintained by Algolia*.

 ## Development & Release
 For development and release process, you can refer to the [Adobe Launch Extension development page](https://experienceleague.adobe.com/docs/experience-platform/tags/extension-dev/submit/develop.html).